nms-scribe/cosmopoeia/share/earth_namers/readme.md

 [ ] Cherokee
 [X] English
     https://gazetteer.org.uk/purchase
-    -- removed all places outside of England
+    * removed all places outside of England
-    -- only types "Civil Parish", "Settlement", "Historic County" and "Village" -- removed some unusual characters such as apostrophes, as much as they add character, they will get put in weird positions and it won't look English.
+    * only types "Civil Parish", "Settlement", "Historic County" and "Village"
+    * removed some unusual characters such as apostrophes, as much as they add character, they will get put in weird positions and it won't look English.
+    * FUTURE: There is an issue with the English one, and I suspect it might happen in the others but I don't notice it as I'm not a native speaker.
+The word "Wicken-onter", as an example, is a valid generation because '-' can be followed by the lowercase letter "o" in such names as "Staunton-on-Wye".
+However, there's no way for the Markov chain to know that this only happens if the word is a preposition, like "on", "upon", "by", etc. This is just one of many issues with Markov chain name generators.
 [X] Finnish
     https://en.m.wikipedia.org/wiki/Regions_of_Finland
     https://en.m.wikipedia.org/wiki/Historical_provinces_of_Finland